sebastianfelipe/parallel-dot-product-example/README.md

 The result is a matrix called C and has N rows by P columns

-Basically, the programs generate randomly the matrices A and B in a linear way (that is, not as a matrix itself, but as a long vector, i.e matrix A  is represented as a vector of NxM spaces only)
+Basically, the program generates randomly the matrices A and B in a linear way (that is, not as a matrix itself, but as a long vector, i.e matrix A  is represented as a vector of NxM spaces only)